DIY SHADE SAILINSTALLATION INSTRUCTIONS

 DIY SHADE SAIL INSTALLATION GUIDE

-Your new DIY Shade Sail comes with everything you need to properly install it.
+Your new Custom DIY Shade Sail comes with everything you need to properly install it.
 Included are – All Stainless Steel Fittings (Turnbuckles, D Shackles, SST Perimeter Cable and Cable Grip or Grips) plus 4 metres of Starter Cord to pull the Shade Sail onto the fixing points.

 - Seams and Hems face up.
 (The thread suffers less mould build up and dries out better by facing skyward, greatly reducing the thread rot) The underside is almost always the presentation side, which is another good reason for having the seams and hems facing up.
 Incredibly, many of our competitors do not understand this and make their Shade Sails with the hems and seams facing down.